 While it might not seem like ergonomics has a place in the retail setting, you’d be surprised.
-No matter the industry, investing in your workers’ ergonomic comfort can improve your workplace.
+Investing in your workers’ ergonomic comfort can give you a fresh, new approach to safety in the retail workplace.

 When your employees are operating in a safe, comfortable environment with the proper ergonomic accessories and practices in play, you can increase ROI and avoid expensive insurance claims.

-The retail or grocery store presents a variety of potential injury risks, from lifting and moving items from delivery trucks, to shelving and scanning them.
+Retail and grocery stores present a variety of potential injury risks, from lifting and moving items from delivery trucks, to shelving and scanning them.
 Falls, slips, and trips are common among retail workers as they go about their day-to-day tasks.

 But, by giving your employees the proper ergonomic equipment and training, and emphasizing good posture, you can mitigate the risk of workplace injury.

 Lack of information is one of the biggest barriers store managers face with retail ergonomics.
 As a result, they aren't in a position to train employees properly.
-According to the IBM Institute for Business Value, inadequate experience, equipment, and training prevents some retailers from embracing ergonomics entirely.
+Inadequate experience, equipment, and training prevents some retailers from embracing ergonomics entirely.

 Some of the products you should focus on replacing to improve flexibility, effectiveness, and ergonomics include: